rudranil723/mini-main/README.md

 ***TO SET UP THE PROJECT***

-- Install all the necessary libraries
+- Install all the necessary libraries listed in requirments.txt
 - run the code from main/ final.py file